Navideck/flutter_accessory_manager/README.md

 };
 ```

-> **Platform Note:** Available on Android, macOS, and Windows.
+> **Platform Support:** Available on Android, macOS, and Windows.
 Not available on iOS or Linux.

 ## SDP Service Registration

+> **Platform Support:** SDP operations are available on Android, macOS, and Windows.
+Not available on iOS or Linux.

 ### Setup SDP